 One could compare Antonioni to a sort of inverse or downtuned Von Sternberg, a silent and early sound director who similarly channeled his camera into a lens for externalizing the internal states of his characters.
 But Antonioni is more turbulent still.
 Although Vitti’s gaze – her act of wandering around the world and looking – double or mirror the film’s own quest to find the world, the film doesn’t exist exclusively within her, nor under her jurisdiction.
 The film is no longer her, or any character’s private realm to control, but a constant act of reevaluation, compromise, and negotiation of the self and a society forever in passage with impermanence.
 Not only is Vitti ostracized by the land around her, but the camera is a strange gaze on its own terms, often wandering for something worthwhile regardless of Vitti’s presence in the frame.

 Arguably the great filmmaker of perception (and film is after all a perceptual medium at its most evolved), Antonioni visualizes the expedition for meaning in the outside world, but not as refuge or comfort.
 The anatomy of the film is, instead, galvanized in long takes that emphasize not the transgression of space by the characters (as most long takes do) but the state of the film’s mind in constant transit for a new purpose, another mystery to discover in the outside world.
 Askew angles from every possible perspective (high, low, eye-level) not only disorient us but augur an undying negotiation of the world, a beckoning for new perspective in a modern world that seems alien to many.
-Spaces infringe on the characters – crushing them in the frame, constricting them with their imposing nature – only to attune us to their presence, to acclimatize us to the crawling malaise of wandering through a world we do not truly experience.
+Spaces infringe on the characters – crushing them in the frame, constricting them with their imposing nature – only to attune us to their presence, to acclimatize us to the crawling ennui of wandering through a world we do not truly experience.
 If the queasy, nail-sharpening score exposes a rough equivalent to horror cinema, this is a true study in “terror” in its classical definition: the liminal state of waiting for “the event” or “the horror”, and in this case, never being able to find it.

-Some obvious gestures could have been left on the cutting room floor – Vitti’s occupation as a translator is a blatant expression of her tragically ironic inability to communicate with the world or others – but Antonioni generally avoids easy symbolism for a more conflicted sense of poetic visual expression.
+Some obvious gestures could have been left on the cutting room floor – Vitti’s occupation as a translator is an expression of her tragically ironic inability to communicate with the world or others – but Antonioni generally avoids easy symbolism for a more conflicted sense of poetic visual expression.
 He rouses the sights and sounds of the world, activating the sensory impulses to develop imaginative affinity with the notion of macheteing through deepest and darkest awareness of space and surface, of the beauty of physicality, of seeing everything as if for the first time.
 Most films are expeditions into interior mental states, but Antonioni is charting the nature of the outside world; he discovers mental states – anomie, desire, curiosity – through an overtly stylistic tableaux of the material world that operates on a level of almost spiritual wonder.
 Far from a drunken wake for the innocence of pastoral life or a critique of modernity as a zombified state of trancelike existence, Antonioni confounds the “modernity” and “classical” or “artifice” and “nature” dichotomies by bleeding the two (street lights in the night sky, filmed from a low angle, suggest luminous stars).

 Easily mocked with the charge of impenetrability, Antonioni actually animates every image with the allusive beauty of an unknowable world, the humility of accepting one’s inability to know the world and the dogged attempt to pursue whatever we can know anyway.
 Rather than nihilistic hopelessness, Antonioni evokes a sense of possibility.
 The world ominously drips overhead, but the images of doom and apocalyptic modernity also open us up to a world we would avoid if we simply tuned into the protagonists.
 There’s no doubt that an audience, especially an American one, would and will approach the famous ending (where Vittoria and Piero agree to meet up at a fated spot once again, only for the camera to avoid them completely) with an implicit understanding of character reconciliation, the world ever-opening for the people within it.
-But Antonioni’s bedeviling world, alternating between visual lethargy and visual tantrism, intimates the opposite: these spaces, the world at large, isn’t designed for the people within it.
+But Antonioni’s bedeviling world, alternating between visual lethargy and visual tantrism, intimates the opposite: these spaces, the world at large, isn’t imagined exclusively for the people within it.
 In the closing montage – haunted imagery of vacant spaces hovering overhead like phantom memories of ‘40s noirs – the limitations of representation in the film world (the representation of people) showcase the beauty of a world for itself, rather than as a backdrop for human conflict.
 The world that this film mines is not only two characters struggling for love.
 It is the trees, the architecture, the empty street corners, all of which are no less valuable than a protagonist, all of which incorporate an untold mystique, a possible clue about, but not an answer for, life.

 And thus, although this is the world for the world’s sake, it is also film for human life.
 For me, there is something intrinsically humanistic and humble, not hubristic, about the unfurling of the film’s linear narrative into a fragmented, uncongealed cluster of images.
 The pejorative presumption that art for art’s sake, “art-film”, has but a minimal grasp on realism or genuine life experience presupposes that life experience, or reality, holds strictly to one ossified and pre-strung definition, one extant structure that is, in essence, inalienable.
 L’Eclisse, an exemplar and vanguard of the rise of cinematic modernism, is not the vaporization of realistic art, but the birth of a contemporary, unfixed, endlessly alternative reality, of life re-born or at least re-perceived.
 It is a sudden burst of light, or rather, a creeping sensation that light is always mutable and itself incomplete, that reality is unstable and no one structure or revelation can accommodate, comprise, or quell it.
 By unleashing cinema from the classical narrative scripture – the ten commandments of continuity editing – Antonioni’s film discovers a new lease on cinema’s ability to dialogue with and explore – something far less, and thus far more than simple, literal representation – life in all its mysteries and intangibles.
 If only film could afford the opportunity to pause, and to look.